 Safe online banking depends on continuing and strengthening this partnership for safe online banking:

 Lawmakers, regulators and the banking industry have forged substantive standards for safeguarding customers’ personal information.

 Uniform examination procedures are in place to monitor and enforce these standards, and bank examiners regularly go on-site to assess how bank security measures are being implemented, understanding that each bank has a different menu of products and services, and therefore differing security requirements.
-Some of the areas they look at include:
+Some of the areas examiners look at include: